-What other ARC projects are there?
+What ARC projects have been done?

-Why was ARC created?
+How was ARC created?

 The idea for the project came from a team of researchers, health care providers, community groups and decision-makers, who met in 2015 to identify gaps in the Ottawa health system and one of the gaps identified was navigation of resources available